Mrraph20/Raspberry-Pi-4-Stepping-Motor-With-Ultrasonic-Sensor/README.md

 - (1) 12V 2.5A AC Adapter (Used for the breadboard power supply)
 - Raspberry Pi 4B Rev. 1.2

+A 9V battery can also be used with the power supply board if an adapter is obtained.

 When compiling the code, run the following commands in terminal at the location of the file:
 ```
 sudo bash